 Astaxanthin is well-studied and has many benefits, but I take it for one very noticeable benefit: sun protection.
 My results have been drastic.
 Before supplementing, I could burn in 15 minutes in bright sun.
 Now, I can handle moderate (and healthy) sun exposure without burning at all.
-Thanks to my Vitamin D receptor (VDR) mutations (found on my 23 and me test), and my doctor’s recommendations, I am supposed to get moderate sun exposure and this makes it easier and safer.
+Thanks to my vitamin D receptor (VDR) mutations (more on how I found that out below), and my doctor’s recommendations, I am supposed to get moderate sun exposure and this makes it easier and safer.

 Astaxanthin (pronounced asta-zan-thin) is carotenoid and one of the most potent antioxidants available.
 It has been widely studied and is beneficial in may different ways.
 The Linus Pauling Institute explains that: